Axial precession: Hipparchus

 The discovery of precession usually is attributed to Hipparchus (190–120 BC) of Rhodes or Nicaea, a Greek astronomer.
 According to Ptolemy's Almagest, Hipparchus measured the longitude of Spica and other bright stars.
 Comparing his measurements with data from his predecessors, Timocharis (320–260 BC) and Aristillus (~280 BC), he concluded that Spica had moved 2° relative to the autumnal equinox.
 He also compared the lengths of the tropical year (the time it takes the Sun to return to an equinox) and the sidereal year (the time it takes the Sun to return to a fixed star), and found a slight discrepancy.
-Hipparchus concluded that the equinoxes were moving ("precessing") through the zodiac, and that the rate of precession was not less than 1° in a century, in other words, completing a full cycle in no more than 36000 years.
+Hipparchus concluded that the equinoxes were moving ("precessing") through the zodiac, and that the rate of precession was not less than 1° in a century, in other words, completing a full cycle in no more than 36,000 years.

 Virtually all of the writings of Hipparchus are lost, including his work on precession.
 They are mentioned by Ptolemy, who explains precession as the rotation of the celestial sphere around a motionless Earth.
 It is reasonable to presume that Hipparchus, similarly to Ptolemy, thought of precession in geocentric terms as a motion of the heavens, rather than of the Earth.

 Ptolemy

 The first astronomer known to have continued Hipparchus's work on precession is Ptolemy in the second century AD.
 Ptolemy measured the longitudes of Regulus, Spica, and other bright stars with a variation of Hipparchus's lunar method that did not require eclipses.
 Before sunset, he measured the longitudinal arc separating the Moon from the Sun.
 Then, after sunset, he measured the arc from the Moon to the star.
-He used Hipparchus's model to calculate the Sun's longitude, and made corrections for the Moon's motion and its parallax (Evans 1998, pp. 251–255).
+He used Hipparchus's model to calculate the Sun's longitude, and made corrections for the Moon's motion and its parallax.
 Ptolemy compared his own observations with those made by Hipparchus, Menelaus of Alexandria, Timocharis, and Agrippa.
 He found that between Hipparchus's time and his own (about 265 years), the stars had moved 2°40', or 1° in 100 years (36" per year; the rate accepted today is about 50" per year or 1° in 72 years).
 It is possible, however, that Ptolemy simply trusted Hipparchus' figure instead of making his own measurements.
-He also confirmed that precession affected all fixed stars, not just those near the ecliptic, and his cycle had the same period of 36,000 years as found by Hipparchus.
+He also confirmed that precession affected all fixed stars, not just those near the ecliptic, and his cycle had the same period of 36,000 years as that of Hipparchus.